autopkg/MLBZ521-recipes/README.md

           * Sierra
             - (Windows and Linux could be supported by the processor with some tweaks, see my Shared Processors README)
   * pkg
-  * ~~jss~~  All `.jss` recipes have been deprecated

-### Safe Exam Browser ###

-Parent Recipe:  com.github.aanklewicz.pkg.SEB

-Available recipe types:
-  * ~~jss~~  All `.jss` recipes have been deprecated

-### Screencast-O-Matic ###

-The Screencast-O-Matic application (in my opinion) is poorly designed.
-The user has to own .app for them to be able to launch it.
-So....that said...That means only one user on any system can actually use this app.
-I'm trying to get in contact them to figure this out.
-This recipe will account for that (i.e. it changes the permissions on the app to the currently logged in user)...so I highly recommend this is used as a Self Service deployment -- if you require it and their is no user logged it, it will fail, or produce undesirable results.

-Available recipe types:
-  * download
-  * pkg
-  * ~~jss~~  All `.jss` recipes have been deprecated

 ### Set.A.Light 3D ###